We’re assuming you have read our previous Azure DevOps blogs. If not, then you may want to go back and start at the beginning before reading on.

 Showing Available Capacity

 After you have entered your team’s capacity and start Sprint Planning, you can turn on the useful Work details toggle which shows each allocated team member with work time scheduled and time available.
-This is helpful to ensure that work is evenly distributed amongst the team members, and this also helps you avoid over-allocating a person’s available work time.
+This is helpful to maximize teamwork and ensure that work is evenly distributed amongst the team members.
+This also helps you avoid over-allocating a person’s available work time.

 That’s about all there is to entering capacity!
-In my next installment in this series, I’ll be covering Views.
+In our next installment in this series, we’ll be covering Views.